gijs/gapfile/README.md

  *data*: the data to write.

  *success*: callback function on successful write.
+Called with the file URL as the sole parameter.
+CAVEAT: if you are using a version of PhoneGap prior to 1.8, you will need to change toURL() to toURI() in the code for llWriteFile.
+This method was renamed in 1.8.
+While toURI still exists as of 3.0, it is deprecated, so this code uses the new toURL() method.
+Other than the name, they appear to be functionally identical.

  *fail*: callback function if error occurs.